lfurzewaddock/vscode-wsl-workspacefolder/README.md

 ## Extension Settings

-This extension contributes the following command:
+This extension contributes the following commands:

 - `extension.vscode-wsl-workspaceFolder`: returns WSL format path string to workspaceFolder
+- `extension.vscode-wsl-workspaceCurrentFile`: returns WSL format path string to the currently open file in your workspace

 ## Usage